kristinemlarson/gnssrefl/tests/first_drivethru.md

 The plot is stored at REFL_CODE/Files/lorg_RH.png
 This is not yet perfect - as there are some outliers which I have circled in red for you.

 In this exercise you used L1, L2C, and L5 signals (i.e. only GPS data).
-Your reflector heights are telling you about snow accumulation changes at lorg.
+Your reflector heights (RH) are telling you about snow accumulation changes at lorg.
+You should notice that when I plot RH, I reverse the y-axis so as RH gets smaller, that means the snow layer is increasing.

 # Test the code on a longer dataset  - Dye 2, Greenland